ConservationInternational/trends.earth/docs/source/for_users/training/specialareas.rst

 which can be found on the **Trends.Earth** toolbar.

-9. The **Polygon** tool used to digitize special area polygon manually, using the same point-and-click approach as native QGIS digiting tools do.
+9. The **Polygon** tool used to digitize polygons manually, using the same point-and-click approach as native QGIS digiting tools do.
 When **Polygon** tool is selected and digitizing started in the top-right corner of the QGIS mapcanvas a widget showing area of the polygon will be displayed.

 .. image:: ../../../resources/en/documentation/special_areas/area_selector.png
    :align: center

-10. The **Buffer** tool used to digitize special area polygon by selecting a center point and defining a radius or area of the circle around that center point.
+10. The **Buffer** tool used to digitize polygons by selecting a center point and defining a radius or area of the circle around that center point.
 Once **Buffer** tools is selected and center point defined with the mouse click in the top-right corner of the QGIS map canvas a widget showing circle radius will be shown.
 Enter desired radius and press **Enter** key to create circle.
 Alternatively it is possible to draw circle manually by moving mouse cursor, in this case current radius will be displayed in the same widget.

 .. image:: ../../../resources/en/documentation/special_areas/radius_selector.png
    :align: center

-11. When digitizing of the special area polygon is finished a custom attribute form will be shown.
+11. When digitizing of the polygon is finished a custom attribute form will be shown.

 .. image:: ../../../resources/en/documentation/special_areas/attribute_form.png
    :align: center